-In pursuance of this objective, the implementing company of the Ikub-INFO project, responsible for the software part of the system, has completed the process of installing database and application, for the first six months of 2019.
+In pursuance of this objective, the implementing company of the Ikub-INFO project, responsible for the software part of the system, has completed the process of installing database and application, for the ninemonths period of 2019.
 Both of these operational actions were accompanied by technical assistance and training for technical staff and other system users, part of HIDAACI staff.